HamzaTatheer/jobtest/README.md

 Requirements:

 1. Node installed
-2. Git installed
+2. Git installed (for clone)

 Clone the project
 git clone https://github.com/hamzatatheer/jobtest

-go to /backend
+Go to /backend
-run following commands

 1. Create ".env" file (if not already inside backend folder) and copy the line sent privately (in email DB = '...')

-2. npm install
+2. run "npm install" in cmd in current folder

-3. run "npm run serve"
+3. run "npm run serve"  in cmd in current folder

-go to /webapp/booking
+Go to /webapp/booking

-1. npm install
+1. run "npm install" in cmd in current folder

-2. run "npm start"
+2. run "npm start" in cmd in current folder

 React on localhost:3000
 Node on localhost:3001